15 Young Adult Enemies To Lovers Books You Must Read

 11. Violent Delights (White Monarch)

 This is a cartel romance, so the cartel boss’s daughter is the main character.
 When Natalia was young, her father had a rival cartel boss murdered and then took in that guy’s two sons and raised them.
 They worked for him.
-When she was young, she walked in on the older sons standing over her mother’s dead body, and he held her at gunpoint and used her to escape.
+When she was young, she walked in on the older son standing over her mother’s dead body, and he held her at gunpoint and used her to escape.
 It’s always been very traumatizing to her.

 Violent Delights